Klipper3d/klipper/docs/Protocol.md

 shutdown("Unable to handle command");
 ```

-The error message can be encoded and sent using a single VLQ.
-The host
+The error message would be encoded and sent using a single VLQ.
+The
-uses the data dictionary to resolve the VLQ encoded static string id
+host uses the data dictionary to resolve VLQ encoded static string ids
-to the associated message in the data dictionary.
+to their associated human-readable strings.

 Message flow
 ============